- Professional Development

 This tutorial addresses visual field and acuity assessment, including the assessment for young children, and typical testing procedures.

-This self-pace tutorial is made up of 6 modules, each containing video segments, readings, and assigned activities to enhance and apply your learning.
+This tutorial is made up of 6 modules, each containing video segments, readings, and assigned activities to enhance and apply your learning.

 This training demonstrates a wide range of teaching strategies used to provide effective instruction to students with visual impairments.